gianlucajahn/CV-Application/README.md

 [Live Demo]()

 ## 🎥 Showcase
 You can see a GIF of my application below.
-I am using the autofill functionality to preview an automatically filled CV. <br />
+I am using the autofill functionality to preview an automatically filled CV. <br /> <br />
 ![](https://github.com/gianlucajahn/cvApps/blob/main/CVshowcase.gif?raw=true)

 ## Performance